 If Alice had invested in mutual funds consistent with the index underlying the policy instead of LIIS and had sold her mutual funds over time to support herself in retirement, then she would have recognized gains yearly and paid taxes on those gains at long-term capital gains rates, which are significantly more favorable than ordinary income rates.
 (The federal 2020 capital gains rate for a single filer is 0% up to $40,000, 15% between $40,000 and $441,450, and 20% above $441,450.)
 Making matters worse for Alice, the $250,000 gain she must recognize when her policy lapses is taxed at the high marginal rate applicable to a person with $250,000 in income in one year.
 Recognizing the entire $250,000 all at once puts Alice into the 35% federal tax bracket and the 9.3% state tax bracket (if Alice lived in California), and she would be required to pay all that tax by April 15, 2021!

 Lapse Rates: The nightmare scenario laid out above is not the only way that consumers can suffer the consequences of buying LIIS policies.
-A far greater number of LIIS purchasers never make it to the point of taking loans because their policies lapsed, by surrender or a policy owner abandons a life insurance policy by declining to pay more premiums into the policy, which eventually lapses., before the policyholders ever took a loan.
+A far greater number of LIIS purchasers never make it to the point of taking loans because their policies lapsed, by surrender or a policy owner abandons a life insurance policy by declining to pay more premiums into the policy, which eventually lapses. click for more, before the policyholders ever took a loan.
 They suffer no adverse tax consequences, but they lost all (or most, if they surrendered their policies or took withdrawals) of the money that they invested in their policies, while chasing the dream of tax-free retirement income that was rarely realistic given that cumulative lapse rates for LIIS are in the range of 80-90% (or, conversely, given that persistency rates are in the range of 10-20%).

 A 2016 study by Daniel Gottlieb and Kent Smetters found that “lapsing is the norm,” relying on annual for any particular type of policy, the Lapse Rate is the percentage of those policies that do not remain in force until the death of the insured.
 The Lapse Rate is the opposite of click for more data published in 2011 by The Society of Actuaries and LIMRA (an insurance industry research organization) as well as data about the percentage of life insurance policies that resulted in payment of a death benefit.
 They report that “nearly 88% of A “universal life” policy is a permanent policy that does not have a required premium but instead has a “flexible premium” that allows the policy owner to pay premiums in w click for more policies do not terminate with a death benefit claim.”
 Perhaps even more troubling is that “76% of universal life policies sold to seniors at age 65 never pay a claim.”
 See p.5